Number of active Covid-19 cases fall by 47% in last 28 days in UP: Official

 "There are 36,295 active cases in the state while 4,04,545 patients have been treated and discharged.
 The recovery rate of the state is now 90.42 per cent.
 There were 6,543 deaths due to the virus in the state," the officer said.

-He said UP has become the first state in the country which has conducted 1.25 crore tests for COVID-19.
+He said UP has conducted 1.25 crore tests for COVID-19 so far.

 "Till September 30, one crore COVID-19 tests were done in the state.
-In the past 15 days, 25 lakh tests were done.
-On Wednesday, over 1.54 lakh samples were tested," Prasad said.
+In the past 15 days, 25 lakh tests were done," Prasad said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)